pussinboots/angularjs-crypto/README.md

 To simplify the checkout and the setup of a full development environment with all needed dependencies the  [vagrant-git](https://github.com/pussinboots/vagrant-git) project is used.

-But before we can use the [vagrant-git](https://github.com/pussinboots/vagrant-git) project first install all [reequieremnts](https://github.com/pussinboots/vagrant-git#requirements).
+But before we can use the [vagrant-git](https://github.com/pussinboots/vagrant-git) project first install all [requieremnts](https://github.com/pussinboots/vagrant-git#requirements).
 It is implemented as nodejs application.
 Than you can install the [vagrant-git](https://github.com/pussinboots/vagrant-git) project follow this [instruction](https://github.com/pussinboots/vagrant-git#install).
 Usage turorial can be found [here](https://github.com/pussinboots/vagrant-git#usage).

 To setup a development vagrant box for this project execute the command below.
 ```bash
 vgit --repo pussinboots/angularjs-crypto
 ```
-It will checkpout the vagrant runtime repo and this project itslef.
+It will checkpout the vagrant runtime repo and this project itself.

 On Windows without ssh client
 ```bash
 vgit --g https --repo pussinboots/angularjs-crypto
 ```
 That use https instead of ssh protocol.
 The ssh protocol is the default used protocol.
-So the first execution will take a while to download the vagrant [base box](https://vagrantcloud.com/pussinboots/boxes/ubuntu-truly) defined in the Vagrantfile.
+So the first execution will take a while to download the vagrant [base box](https://vagrantcloud.com/pussinboots/boxes/ubuntu-truly-jdk8) defined in the Vagrantfile.
 Than it install the defined dependencies see below.
 When the login screen appear login with vagrant/vagrant than you have a ready to use development environment for that project up and running.
 The project will be checkout to the vagrant shared folder so that the Host and Guest operating systems can access the git clone.
+The angularjs-crypto project is located in the vm under /vagrant/project/angularjs-crypto.

 The vagrant-git configuration is defined in the [.vagrant.yml](.vagrant.yml) file.
 The configuration will be explained on the next line the [general explanetion](https://github.com/pussinboots/vagrant-git#project-configuration).
 ```yml